 Morgan Pepper ’12

 Upon graduating, Morgan interned with a web design agency in Singapore before returning to Los Angeles to run marketing initiatives for a commercial real estate brokerage firm.
 He has since worked in the advertising and commercial real estate industries, executing marketing strategies for Visa and Lexus Motors as well as negotiating high-level commercial real estate transactions.
 He now works for Verizon’s newly formed digital media company, managing campaigns on Yahoo and AOL’s digital properties.
-In his free time, Morgan enjoys surfing, cooking, and playing soccer.
+In his free time, Morgan enjoys surfing, cooking and playing soccer.

 Elaine Waldman ’90

 Elaine studied anthropology at Pitzer and participated in a variety of community service and international education programs while a student.
 She later earned a master’s degree in anthropology from California State University, Los Angeles.
 She began her career in public health while in college, volunteering with a free clinic’s homeless health outreach team.
 Elaine served as a Peace Corps volunteer in Cote d’Ivoire, West Africa, organizing HIV prevention programs with high school students, and has been developing and facilitating collaborative community mobilization and disease-prevention projects with nonprofit and government organizations for nearly three decades.
-She is passionate about working together to strengthen the impact of community health workers, reduce health inequities, and create a culture of health.
-In her current role with the Los Angeles County Department of Mental Health.
+She is passionate about working together to strengthen the impact of community health workers, reduce health inequities and create a culture of health.
+She is currently working as a Health Program Analyst with the Los Angeles County Department of Mental Health.

 Will O’Donnell ’21